 On the way back to Siem Reap, stop to visit the beautiful temple of Banteay Srei located 25 km north-east of the Angkor temples.
 Banteay Srei means “Citadel of the Women”, and is the finest examples of classical Khmer art with wonderfully well preserved wall carvings and towers which are decorated with male and female divinities and beautiful filigree relief work.

 If your energy allows, there is a chance to visit an exotic butterfly sanctuary and Preak Dak Village to interact with the villagers and learn about their way of life.
 This village also famous for its handmade souvenirs which are made of bamboo and rattan.

 Day 07: Siem Reap – Sihanoukville – Song Saa Private Island

-On arrival in Sihanoukville, you will be welcomed by hotel’s staff and be transferred to Sihanoukville port then take a 35 minutes boat trip to Song Saa Private Island.
-Check in your room, the rest of day is free at leisure.
+On arrival in Sihanoukville, you will be welcomed by hotel’s staff and be transferred to Sihanoukville port to take a 35 minute boat trip to Song Saa Private Island.
+Check in then spend the rest of day at own leisure.

 Enjoy your days at leisure.
 The Song Saa Private Island is a remote private island resort in in the Koh Rong Islands, located in southern coast of Cambodia.
 It is well known for its pristine environment, untouched stretches of golden sands circled above by colourful hornbills, crystal sea water with tropical fish.
 Here, you absorb various activities available at the resort including: snorkelling around the resort, sunrise yoga, kayak mangrove tour, diving, plus a wide choice of spa treatments ect...